-Save Money by Increasing Attic Insulation in Columbia
+Save Money with Attic Insulation Installation in Columbia

 Having the proper amount of insulation in your attic can make your Columbia home more comfortable all year long.
 Increased energy efficiency could also help you save money on utility bills.

 Do you have the right amount of insulation?
 Probably not.
 A recent study by the North American Insulation Manufacturers Association determined 90 percent of homes in the U.S. are underinsulated.
 If every home in the country was appropriately insulated to modern building code, the Boston University School of Public Health found it would reduce electric consumption by 37 billion kilowatts.
 That’s enough electricity to power 3.4 million American homes each year!

 Does My Home Have Enough Attic Insulation?

 You can check existing insulation to find out if you have enough in your attic.
-If it’s lower than 7” deep, your home is lacks enough insulation.
+If it’s lower than 7” deep, your Columbia home is lacks enough insulation.
 In Columbia, 13-14” deep is recommended.